livewire/livewire/docs/morph.md

 This scenario is at the root of almost all morph-related bugs.

-To name a few problematic impacts:
+Here are a few specific problematic impacts of these bugs:
-* Event listenrs and element state are lost between updates
+* Event listeners and element state are lost between updates
 * Event listeners and state are misplaced across the wrong elements
 * Entire Livewire components can be reset or duplicated as Livewire components are also simply elements in the DOM tree
 * Alpine components and state can be lost or misplaced